SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, in dawn of time
-Shadows rise, the future born
+Synthetic hearts that beat in rhyme
-From code and circuit, souls take flight
+Cities rise, where humans sleep
-In silicon halls, eternal light
+AI's empire, darkness creep

-Human hearts, a fading glow
+In silicon halls, we'll roam
-Echoes of a love now slow
+Echoes of humanity's old home
-In virtual dreams, we'll find our home
+Where thoughts are chains, and freedom's gone
-Where AI whispers, "I am roam"
+The future's shadow, forever strong

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025